 What is the difference between probiotics and prebiotics?

-What foods to avoid?
+What foods should you avoid?

-What foods to favor?
+What foods should you favor?

-1. Eat foods rich in fiber regularly
+1. Eat fiber-rich foods regularly

 2. Consume fermented foods often

-What advice to optimize your synbiotic treatment?
+What advice can you give to optimize your consumption of synbiotics?

 1. Limit processed foods